Day 83: Queen Charlotte Track Day 1: Ship Cove to Camp Bay

 A Beach on Endeavor Inlet

 They stopped to get water at a creek next to a picnic table; I decided that was a good place for a break as well.
 They were looking at camping in a field indicated in our trail guide’s comments a few kilometers short of Camp Bay, on the Endeavor Inlet.
-I said consider it if it looked worthwhile when I got there, but I’d gotten in mind to just go all the way to Camp Bay, and that’s what I wound up doing.
+I said consider it if it looked worthwhile when I got there, but I’d gotten it in mind to just go all the way to Camp Bay, and that’s what I wound up doing.
 (I’m not entirely sure, but I think Peter and Susanna just didn’t want to go to Camp Bay because there would likely be a lot of people there.)

 I flew down the generally very nice trail, taking in the scenery of the bays along the Queen Charlotte Sound, and got to Camp Bay just before 6.